Smoking and mental health

 Think about your relationship with smoking.
 Write down what you will gain by not smoking, such as better physical health, fresher breath, improved concentration and more money to spend on other things.

 Get support from family and friends

 Stopping smoking can be easier with the support of family and friends.
 If you live with people who smoke, or have friends who smoke, suggest to them that you give up together.
 If other household members smoke, encourage them not to smoke around you or leave their cigarettes, ashtrays or lighters where you will see them.

 If you use smoking to cope with stress, you’ll need to find other ways to deal with it.
 Some things people find helpful are meditation and breathing exercises, regular exercise, cutting down on alcohol, eating a well-balanced diet, acupuncture and hypnosis.
 Counselling or simply talking to a supportive friend, family member or religious or spiritual leader can also help.

 You’re three times as likely to stop smoking successfully if you use a stop smoking service.
 They offer free one-to-one or group support along with stop smoking medicines.
 You usually go for a few weeks before you quit, then once a week for four weeks after your last cigarette.

 Many people don’t realise their GP can help them stop smoking.
 They may enrol you in a stop smoking clinic, or prescribe nicotine replacement therapy or stop smoking medicine.

 Nicotine replacement therapy and medication

 Nicotine replacement therapy (NRT), anti-depressants and other medication have all been shown to help smokers without mental health problems to stop smoking and they may also be helpful for people with depression or schizophrenia.
 NRT appears to be more effective when combined with a talking therapy.

-Campaigns to reduce the health problems caused by tobacco
+- ASH (Action on Smoking and Health) - Campaigns to reduce the health problems caused by tobacco.